ghillebrand/Higraph/README.md

 <img width="729" height="738" alt="image" src="https://github.com/user-attachments/assets/ed9448bf-2751-4256-b8fd-b43502b260d3" />
 </p>

-There is an accessible underlying graph model which can be interactively accessed via a Python shell.
+There is an underlying abstract graph model which can be interactively accessed via a Python shell.
 All items have Python dictionaries for metadata, allowing flexibility of application.

 **Hyperedges** are supported as n-ary directed or undirected edges. **Blobs** are nodes extended to sets, and are aware of their parent and child relationships, derived from the drawing, displayed in the dictionary hierarchy.